syn990/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/dotfile-overlay.md

-chmod -R +x "${RootMountLocation}/usr/local/bin" chmod -R +x "${RootMountLocation}/etc/skel/.config/labwc" chmod -R +x "${RootMountLocation}/etc/skel/.config/waybar" chmod -R +x "${RootMountLocation}/etc/skel/.config/superfile"
+chmod -R +x "${RootMountLocation}/usr/local/bin" chmod -R +x "${RootMountLocation}/etc/skel/.config/labwc" chmod -R +x "${RootMountLocation}/etc/skel/.config/waybar"
 ```

-`/usr/lib/syn-os` and `/usr/local/bin` need this because that's where the `syn-pipe-*`/`syn-bar-*` scripts and `syn-theme-apply`/`syn-docs-view.zsh` actually live; the three `.config` subdirectories need it because `labwc`'s `autostart` and files under `waybar`/`superfile` also have to execute in place.
+`/usr/lib/syn-os` and `/usr/local/bin` need this because that's where the `syn-pipe-*`/`syn-bar-*` scripts and `syn-theme-apply`/`syn-docs-view.zsh` actually live; the two `.config` subdirectories need it because `labwc`'s `autostart` and files under `waybar` also have to execute in place.
 Note this same `pacstrapMain` step separately re-installs every `/usr/lib/syn-os/*.zsh` script directly (`install -Dm755`) before the overlay copy even runs, so the scripts are executable twice over by two different mechanisms — the `DotfileOverlay/usr/lib/syn-os/` copies and the top-level script copies end up at the same path, and the later overlay copy is what actually lands last.

-Two more things happen in this same Stage 0 step, both worth knowing about since they're easy to miss reading only the tree above:
-- `synos.conf` (with `LuksPassphrase` already stripped — it was fully consumed earlier in Stage 0 and never needs to reach the target disk) is installed to `${RootMountLocation}/etc/syn-os/synos.conf` for Stage 1 to re-source.
+One more thing happens in this same Stage 0 step, worth knowing about since it's easy to miss reading only the tree above: `synos.conf` (with `LuksPassphrase` already stripped — it was fully consumed earlier in Stage 0 and never needs to reach the target disk) is installed to `${RootMountLocation}/etc/syn-os/synos.conf` for Stage 1 to re-source.

-- `syn-filemanager`'s already-built binary (and `.desktop` file) is copied from the live ISO straight onto the target — built once from source under `SYN-SOFTWARE/syn-filemanager-src` at ISO-build time, not compiled per-install.
+`syn-filemanager`'s already-built binary (and `.desktop` file) — built once from source under `SYN-SOFTWARE/syn-filemanager-src` at ISO-build time, not compiled per-install — is copied onto the target through the same native-tools loop as `syn-audio`/`syn-crypter`/`syn-wifi`/the waybar module backends, not a separate step.
 See [syn-filemanager](./tools/syn-filemanager.md) and [Building the ISO](./build/iso-builder.md).

 **Stage 1**, inside the chroot, creates the actual user account: